'No More Hope': Slain Afghan Photographer Covered His Country's Turmoil For 2 Decades

 toggle caption

-U.S. Army soldiers inspect the wreckage of a U.S. MH-53 Pave Low Helicopter near Bagram Air Base on Nov.
+U.S. Army soldiers inspect the wreckage of a U.S. MH-53 Pave Low helicopter near Bagram Airfield on Nov.
 24, 2003.
-Five soldiers were killed and seven others injured when the transport helicopter taking part in Operation Mountain Resolve, an operation to hunt down Taliban supporters and other militants.
+Five soldiers were killed and seven others injured when the transport helicopter crashed while taking part in Operation Mountain Resolve, an operation to hunt down Taliban supporters and other militants.

 Shah Marai/AFP/Getty Images